nicktuscano/DB_on_EC2/README.md

-Implementing Oracle Database Server on AWS
+Implementing a Database Server on AWS
 (A)DESIGN A ARCHITECTURE PLAN
 -Decide on the physical host location (zone) of the EC2 server.
 Having a server in close proximity of end users will reduce network latency issues.